 Unlike Pecarich, few people had the patience to read the 70 page document or had access to the bill and for many, it wasn’t until the government began granting huge loans to franchises like Shake Shack and even the L.A.
 Lakers, that this loophole began to concern the wider populace (Shake Shack and The Lakers returned their loans after public outcry).

 As though the 500 employee limit wasn’t loophole enough, even larger companies began receiving tens of millions in aid money.
 It soon became clear that the common-parlance understanding of a small business was drastically different than that used by the federal government.

 In 2016, the federal government changed the definition of a small business by raising the employee ceiling, after which, any company with up to 1,500 employees could be considered “small.”
 Music publishers, breweries, cruise lines, steel plants all qualified for millions in loan money even though they had almost double the widely-publicized 500 employee limit.

-Helen Blake, the owner of The Stockist boutique in Salt Lake City was doing her best to stand by her two employees, but the news was discouraging.
+Helen Wade, the owner of The Stockist boutique in Salt Lake City was doing her best to stand by her two employees, but the news was discouraging.
 “It was frustrating watching all the big businesses that got this money, like ‘Oh this business got 10 million and that business got 30 million,’ I really only needed a [couple] thousand dollars and we’re giving chunks of millions to all these businesses?
 It’s bananas.”